Sukhwinder Singh Sukhu to be new Himachal chief minister, Mukesh Agnihotri Deputy CM | Politics

 The party's central observers along with Sukhu, Pratibha Singh and other leaders called on Governor Rajendra Vishwanath Arlekar and staked claim to form the government.

-"I am from a humble background and started my political career from the grassroots at the age of 17...
-I am here to win the hearts and fulfill all the poll promises made by the Congress," Sukhu, who had been a known detractor of Virbhadra Singh, told reporters.
+“I am from a humble background and started my political career from the grassroots at the age of 17...
+I am here to win the hearts and fulfil all the poll promises made by the Congress,” Sukhu, who had been a known detractor of Virbhadra Singh, told reporters, and thanked the party and the Gandhi family for their support.

 Son of a road transport corporation driver, Sukhu had a modest beginning and used to run a milk counter at Chhota Shimla in his early days.
 He was the general secretary of the state unit of the Congress-affiliated National Students' Union of India (NSUI) and later became the president of the student body.
 He did his MA and LLB from Himachal Pradesh University and was elected twice as councillor of Shimla Municipal Corporation.

-He won the assembly election for the first time in 2003 from Nadaun, retained the seat in 2007 but was defeated in 2012 and won again in 2017 and 2022 "I express my gratitude to Congress leaders Sonia Gandhi, Priyanka Gandhi and Rahul Gandhi for giving me this responsibility and thank the people of the state for their support," the chief minister-designate said.
+He won the assembly election for the first time in 2003 from Nadaun, retained the seat in 2007 but was defeated in 2012 and won again in 2017 and 2022 “I express my gratitude to Sonia Gandhi ji, Priyanka Gandhi ji and Rahul Gandhi ji and Kharge ji for giving me this responsibility and thank the people of the state for their support,” the chief minister-designate said.

 Replying to a question, he said that Agnihotri was ''like a brother and we would work together for the development of the state and welfare of the weaker section''.